eptenke/grat/README.md

 Other options include the Thor arm or the BCN3D Moveo.
 Both are open source, printable, and more affordable, but the question is whether they're powerful enough.

+pyBot might be an excellent choice.
+It is very inexpensive ($87).
+The reverse kinematics are solved and handled, ans you can specify trajectories.
+Programmed in python.
+Completely open source.
+But will 3 degrees of freedom be enough?
+Will its SCARA format be sufficient?

 Eventually, it should be possible to spend $300 for a minimal arm and printer, download the bootstrapper instructions, and bootstrap a grat, from which you can build any other robotics project.
 We are currently nowhere close, but that is the goal.